 The function of the qubits is basically the same as that of a coin circulating on the edge.
 Qubits use the Superposition property, which can have values of 0 and 1 at the same time as a probability.

 We show this with the following format and formula.
 The two numbers α and β are actually two complex numbers that apply to the following formula.

-This superposition feature and other features such as entanglement make quantum computers ideal systems for certain computations.
+This superposition feature and other features such as entanglement make quantum computers ideal systems for special computing.

 Is security compromised by quantum computers?

-Currently, the RSA algorithm is used as a secure algorithm on the Internet, in most communications that require high security, such as banking communications.
-The basis of this algorithm is the existence of a very large natural number such as N, which cannot be broken by the first factors (or power prime).
+The RSA algorithm is currently used as a secure algorithm on the Internet in most high-security communications, such as banking.
+The basis of this algorithm is the existence of a very large natural number such as N that cannot be broken by the first factors (or power prime).

 On the other hand, quantum computing itself can also help increase security.
 In fact, if we have a quantum communication channel, we can transfer data and keys through this secure channel and experience unparalleled security.